ZhangBanger/zhangbanger.github.io/_posts/2015-12-13-allen-ai-challenge-part-3.md

 ### Intuition & Final Thoughts

 Word2Vec doesn't dramatically outperform LSA.
 Some more hyperparameter tuning may help, but it isn't immediately obvious that this is a better distributional hypothesis than LSA.
+In the next post, I will do a small, manual search over hyperparameters and even try a different prediction method.

-I'm still convinced that Wikipedia is a pretty good source, so the next level of improvement will come from taking steps beyond semantic inference.
+I'm still convinced that Wikipedia is a pretty good source, so a further level of improvement will come from taking steps beyond semantic inference.
 Instead of semantic similarity between question and answer, we'll look at Sequence-to-Sequence learning via Recurrent Neural Networks (RNNs).
 RNNs are trained on pairs of input-output sequences of variable length.

 The intuition behind RNNs is that dependences in the structure of language can be modeled when the inputs and outputs are arranged in a sequence and the model is forced to learn weights that maximize the generation of the output sequence given the input sequence.
 Stay tuned.